There’s nothing like a mother’s love…

-Ruth Furnival is a successful television executive with a perfect life: a nice house in London, a lawyer husband and two grown-up daughters.
-But at 55, with an empty nest and the menopause behind her, she feels restless and dissatisfied.
+Ruth Furnival has built the life she always dreamed of: a stellar career in television, a lovely home, a lawyer husband and two grown-up daughters.
+But at 54, with an empty nest and the menopause behind her, she feels restless and dissatisfied.

-After multiple rounds of failed IVF, her eldest daughter Lauren has been told that the only chance for her and her husband to have their own child is surrogacy.
-Overwhelmed by the expense, they have run out of options.
-So when Ruth discovers that, with the right dose of hormones, she could carry their baby, out of desperation they agree.
+After multiple rounds of failed IVF, her elder daughter Lauren is told that the only way she and her husband can have a child of their own is through surrogacy.
+So when Ruth discovers that, with the right dose of hormones, she could carry their baby, they agree out of desperation.

 “Moving and exciting and moral – immensely intelligent.” – Tessa Hadley

 “Fans of ‘mum noir’ are in for a treat.” – Mail Online

 “A fascinating, compulsive and quietly transgressive novel that casts a keen, exacting eye over the dynamics of a family in extremis.” ― Jessica Moor, author of Keeper

 “A darkly humorous, thoughtful and thought provoking novel, along with being an absolute “up all night” compulsive read.
 I loved it.” ― Kate Hamer

 “A brilliantly structured, fast-paced and addictively compelling read.
 I loved the ending most of all.” ― Rachel Joyce

 “Unsparingly probes to the messy heart of mother/ daughter relationships.
 Clever and compelling.
 I loved it.” ― Jane Shemilt

 “A visceral and intimate study of the mechanics of womanhood, both physically and emotionally, which will leave you asking questions about yourself and how far love stretches.
 I especially loved the ending.” ― Araminta Hall